Paul P. Hastings

 Paul Pardee Hastings (October 22, 1872 – September 16, 1947) was a prominent executive of the Atchison, Topeka, and Santa Fe Railroad.

 Personal life

-Paul Pardee Hastings was born on October 22, 1872 in the family home in Farmington, Atchison County, Kansas and died on September 16, 1947 in Saratoga, California.
+Hastings was born on October 22, 1872, in the family home in Farmington, Atchison County, Kansas and died on September 16, 1947, in Saratoga, California.
 He was the second oldest of a family of seven.
 His father was Z. S. Hastings, a well-known farmer and preacher.
 His mother was the former Rosetta Butler, who was active in the temperance and anti-smoking movements.
 His mother's father was Pardee Butler, a Kansas pioneer and preacher, active in the abolition movement before the American Civil War.
 His youngest brother, Milo Hastings, was a well-published inventor, author, and nutritionist.

-Hastings married Frances Charlotte Reed on November 20, 1901 when he was 29.
+Hastings married Frances Charlotte Reed on November 20, 1901, when he was 29.
 They had two children: Ross Reed (b.
 October 19, 1903) and Marylyn (b.
 November 2, 1908).
 The first child was born in the historic Barry Goldwater house in Prescott, Arizona.